Life in the UK Test

 Study note

 The UK is a constitutional monarchy.
-This means there is a king or queen as head of state, but their powers are limited by law and the elected Parliament makes the laws and runs the country.
-Since 2022 the monarch has been King Charles III.
+This means the country has a king or queen as its head of state, but the monarch does not have unlimited power.
+Their role is limited by law, and it is the elected Parliament that makes the laws and runs the country day to day.

 Memory tip: Constitutional monarchy: a king, but Parliament holds the real law-making power.